Two U.S. traders plead guilty in Venezuelan bank bribery case

 In the wake of the arrests, Direct Access Group LLC, the broker-dealer’s parent, filed for Chapter 11 bankruptcy protection in July after creditors had begun an involuntary Chapter 7 case.

-Clarke and Lujan both pleaded guilty to six criminal counts, including conspiracy to violate the Foreign Corrupt Practices Act, and agreed to cooperate with prosecutors.
+Clarke and Lujan both pleaded guilty to six criminal counts, including conspiracy to violate the False Claims Act, and agreed to cooperate with prosecutors.
 They also admitted to obstructing an examination by U.S. Securities and Exchange Commission by destroying emails.

 The SEC has filed a related civil case against five people with ties to Direct Access, including Clarke and Lujan.